hotwired-laravel/turbo-laravel/README.md

 TODOS:

+- Handle form validation (not sure yet what's the best way to use this)
 - Document using `Broadcasts` trait in a model
 - Document overriding the `$broadcastsTo` in the model to point to a related model
 - Document overriding conventions